ubc-stat-grad/ubc-stat-grad.github.io/reading-groups.markdown

 PI: [Dr. Trevor Campbell](https://www.stat.ubc.ca/users/trevor-campbell) \
 Contact: [Gian Carlo Diluvi](https://www.stat.ubc.ca/users/gian-carlo-di-luvi)

-This group comprises graduate students, postdocs, and faculty in Statistics and Computer Science who are interested in Bayesian computational methods.
+The scalable Bayesian statistics and machine learning reading group comprises graduate students, postdocs, and faculty in Statistics and Computer Science who are interested in Bayesian computational methods.
 Each week, we hold a 1-hour discussion which is led by a rotating presenter.
 The presenter can choose the format, although whiteboard is preferred.
 The goal is for the reading group to be a low pressure and informal environment for all of us to learn.
-This last year we have been doing a review of recent (2019&ndash;2021) work on variational methods.
+This last year we have been doing a review of recent (2019&ndash;2021) work on variational methods, and we usually meet on Wednesday evenings.

 ## Symmetry, invariance, probability and machine learning reading group